Know Thine Enemy Fecal Testing Kit and Supplies

 microscopes with features found on the finest microscopes in your

-McMaster slide!
+McMaster slide for accurate EPG counts!
 We also offer 2 kits with no

 microscope for those who already have one.
-One of these
+One of the

 kit works for all species of livestock and companion animals.